pcaulfie/pands-project/README.md

 Here is an overview of the program I wrote adapted from an example by [Willems (Aug-2017)](https://seaborn.pydata.org/generated/seaborn.swarmplot.html):
 * First you import seaborn as sns,
 * Then you import matplotlib.pyplot as plt,
-* Set context to `"paper"` control the plot elements.
+* Set context to paper control the plot elements.
 Paper is the smallest of the four preset contexts,
-* Load iris data  as "df" from built-in Seaborn dataset,
+* Load iris data as df from built-in Seaborn dataset,
 * Define the area of the plot,
 * Use subplot to compare different views of data side by side ,
 * Construct iris swarmplot,
 * Show swarmplot.
 * Link to program: [Swarmplot.py](https://github.com/pcaulfie/pands-project/blob/master/swarmplot.py)
-##### Results
+##### Figure 2.
+Swarmplot Matrix
 ![Swarmplot](https://github.com/pcaulfie/pands-project/blob/master/Swarmplot.png "Swarmplot")
 ##### Interpretation of Results
 I was able to interpret the following from the swarmplot: